 You, too, can do your part to save energy, money, and our environment

 How does your household's use of electricity compare?

 Add up your past 12 months of electric usage in kilowatts hours (kWh) and divide by 12 – then compare this to the average Minnesota household's usage.

 My household _________ kWh

-The U.S. Environmental Protection Agency (EPA) has a new Web site that allows you to estimate your household's contribution to emissions from electricity generation.
-Visit the EPA's Clean Energy Power Profiler Web page.
+The U.S. Environmental Protection Agency (EPA) site allows you to estimate your household's contribution to emissions from electricity generation.
+Visit the EPA's Clean Energy Power Profiler.

 Choose energy efficiency

 It may not seem like using a different kind of light bulb or fixing a leaky faucet will do much good, but with these easy ways to save energy, you'll notice a difference — and make a difference!